LucaSMastro/LucaSMastro.github.io/index.md

 [Eye Mouse](EyeMouse.md)

-A Python script that uses computer vision to empower those without the use of their hands to manipulate their cursor by moving their head and winking.
+A Python script that uses computer vision to empower those without the use of their hands to manipulate their cursor by tilting their head and winking.

 ---